arshappleid/cosc-360-project/docs/tasks_completed.md

 - admin management page with search filters for name, email and activity
 - track_user_comments page displaying users comment history
 - modifed login tracking methods so they accurately track logins made
+- Wrote css/mobile/ mobile version for many of the site pages